GavrilS/rdb_sandbox/mysql_tutorial/tutorial/basics/joining_tables.md

   CONCAT(e.lastName, ', ', e.firstName) AS 'Direct report'
   FROM employees e INNER JOIN employees m ON m.employeeNumber = e.reportsTo ORDER BY Manager;

+- Group By
+  SELECT status FROM orders GROUP BY status;
+  SELECT DISTINCT status FROM orders;
+  SELECT status, COUNT(\*) FROM orders GROUP BY status;
+  SELECT status, SUM(quantityOrdered \* priceEach) AS amount FROM orders INNER JOIN orderdetails USING (orderNumber) GROUP BY status;
+  SELECT orderNumber, SUM(quantityOrdered \* priceEach) AS total FROM orderdetails GROUP BY orderNumber;
+  SELECT YEAR(orderDate) AS year, SUM(quantityOrdered \* priceEach) AS total
+  FROM orders INNER JOIN orderdetails USING (orderNumber) WHERE status = 'Shipped' GROUP BY YEAR(orderDate);
+  SELECT YEAR(orderDate) as year, SUM(quantityOrdered \* priceEach) as total
+  FROM orders INNER JOIN orderdetails USING (orderNumber) WHERE status = 'Shipped' GROUP BY year HAVING year > 2003;
+  SELECT YEAR(orderDate) AS year, status, SUM(quantityOrdered \* priceEach) as total FROM orders INNER JOIN orderdetails USING (orderNumber) GROUP BY year, status ORDER BY year;

+- Having
+  SELECT orderNumber, SUM(quantityOrdered) AS itemCount, SUM(priceEach \* quantityOrdered) AS total FROM orderdetails GROUP BY orderNumber;
+  SELECT orderNumber, SUM(quantityOrdered) AS itemCount, SUM(priceEach \* quantityOrdered) AS total FROM orderdetails GROUP BY orderNumber HAVING total > 1000;
+  SELECT orderNumber, SUM(quantityOrdered) AS itemCount, SUM(priceEach \* quantityOrdered) AS total FROM orderdetails GROUP BY orderNumber HAVING total > 1000 AND itemCount > 600;

+- Having Count
+  SELECT customerName, COUNT(_) order_count FROM orders INNER JOIN customers USING (customerNumber) GROUP BY customerName HAVING COUNT(_) > 4 ORDER BY order_count;

+- ROLLUP clause - to generate subtotals and grand totals CREATE TABLE sales
+  SELECT productLine, YEAR(orderDate) orderYear, SUM(quantityOrdered \* priceEach) orderValue
+  FROM orderdetails INNER JOIN orders USING (orderNumber) INNER JOIN products USING (productCode) GROUP BY productLine, YEAR(orderDate);
+  SELECT \* FROM sales;
+  SELECT productline, SUM(orderValue) totalOrderValue FROM sales GROUP BY productline;
+  SELECT productline, SUM(orderValue) totalOrderValue FROM sales GROUP BY productline;
+  SELECT SUM(orderValue) totalOrderValue FROM sales;
+  SELECT productline, SUM(orderValue) totalOrderValue FROM sales GROUP BY productline
+  UNION ALL SELECT NULL, SUM(orderValue) totalOrderValue FROM sales;